Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: The complex harmonic chain

 Summing over the possible occupation numbers $n_k$ from 0 to $\infty$, we get

 This relation holds also in higher dimensions and for a generic shape of the subsystem $A$ provided that $\ell$ is the number of sites in $A$.
 Notice the similarity of Eq. (\ref{eq:logZ n alfa lattice}) with the analogous result for fermions (cf. Refs. \cite{goldstein,riccarda}): there are only some different signs, reflecting the different statistics.
 The formula (\ref{eq:logZ n alfa lattice}) allows us to check numerically the results obtained via the CTM approach.
+Finally, the charged moments for an arbitrary subsystem $A$ for a complex harmonic lattice model are

-The numerical data for $\log Z_n(\alpha)$ for an interval of length $\ell$ should converge to the double (because of the two end-points) of the CTM prediction for the semi-infinite line (with one-endpoint) as soon as $\ell$ becomes larger than the correlation length $\xi$.
-In Figure \ref{fig:plotHC1} we report the numerical data for (half of) the real and the imaginary parts of $\log Z_n(\alpha)$ for different values of $n$ and $\alpha$.
-We have set $\omega_0=0.1$, so that after a short crossover, the charged moments saturate.
+We now consider $F_n(\alpha)=\log {\rm Tr} [\rho_A^n e^{iN_A \alpha}]$ for a real harmonic chan.
+The numerical data for $F_n(\alpha)$ for an interval of length $\ell$ should converge to the double (because of the two end-points) of the CTM prediction for the semi-infinite line (with one-endpoint) as soon as $\ell$ becomes larger than the correlation length $\xi$.
+In Figure \ref{fig:plotHC1} we report the numerical data for (half of) the real and the imaginary parts of $F_n(\alpha)$ for different values of $n$ and $\alpha$.
+We have set $\omega_0=0.1$, so that after a short crossover in $\ell$, the data saturate.
 The CTM prediction (\ref{eq:first}) is also reported for comparison, showing that the analytical result perfectly describes the saturation values.
+The charged moments for the complex harmonic chain are just $\log Z_{n}(\alpha)=2 {\rm Re}[ F_n(\alpha)]$ both for numerics and analytics and so Figure \ref{fig:plotHC1} is a direct test also for them.